Former Trump Campaign Adviser Was More Than A Coffee Boy, Fiancee Says

 The investigation

-Mangiante says her relationship with Papadopoulos began around April 2017, and was "love at first sight."
+Mangiante says her relationship with Papadopoulos began around April 2017, and it was "love at first sight."
 A few months later, after a European vacation the young couple took, Papadopoulos was arrested after arriving at Dulles International Airport in the Washington, D.C., area.
 He later entered a guilty plea for lying to the FBI and is cooperating with authorities.

 Mangiante says she has also been questioned by federal agents.